MicrosoftDocs/architecture-center/docs/reference-architectures/app-service-web-app/basic-web-app-content.md

 #### Configuration

 - Store configuration settings as [app settings](/azure/app-service-web/web-sites-configure).
 Define the app settings in your Resource Manager templates or using PowerShell.
 At runtime, app settings are available to the application as environment variables.
 - Never check passwords, access keys, or connection strings into source control.
-Instead, pass these as parameters to a deployment script that stores these values as app settings.
+Instead, pass secrets as parameters to a deployment script that stores these values as app settings.
 - When you swap a deployment slot, the app settings are swapped by default.
 If you need different production and staging settings, you can create app settings that stick to a slot and don't get swapped.

 #### Diagnostics and monitoring